Category Archives: Prussian Royals

 Following a stillbirth, Louisa Ulrika and Adolf Fredrik had four children:

-The three sons of Louisa Ulrika: King Gustav III of Sweden, Prince Frederick Adolf and King Carl XIII of Sweden by Alexander Roslin, 1771; Credit – Wikipedia
+Louisa Ulrika’s three sons: King Gustav III, Prince Frederick Adolf, and King Carl XIII; Credit – Wikipedia

 Drottningholm